 The Army Wholesale Logistics Modernization Program, commonly called LOGMOD, seeks to privatize the information management system for wholesale logistics and restructure business practices at the wholesale and installation level to commercial standards.
 In April 1999 the Army authorized the first Departmental waiver to the public-private competition process.
 It allows LOGMOD to go straight to a private sector competition.
 The Army proposal pioneers a "soft-landing" for all displaced government workers.
 Such provisions are workable; the private sector uses them repeatedly during mergers and acquisitions.
-DoD needs to get a few successes under its belt, like LOGMOD. to draw serious interest from the private comparable private sector operations do it in 1-3 days.
+DoD needs to get a few successes under its belt, like LOGMOD, to draw serious interest from the private sector in further partnering opportunities.

+goods from defense depots takes an average of 24 days; comparable private sector operations do it in 1-3 days.
 Repair cycle time for component systems is 18-25 days for DoD and 3-14 days in the private sector.